• Views 126

 Synopsis

-• A video that discusses the impact of plastic pollution on the environment.
+• This video discusses the impact of plastic pollution on the environment, using Louisiana's Cancer Alley as an example.

 • Students learn about the consequences of emissions from plastic manufacturing, how plastic is made and the steps to reduce plastic pollution.